 When the Fair Market Value of a property assessed under the 3% SOH Cap drops below the 3% value the property is assessed at the lower of the two.

-The Taxable Value for a homestead exempt property is the assessed value minus the amount of the exemption or exemptions granted the property owner.
+The Taxable Value for a homestead exempt property is the assessed value minus the amount of the exemption or exemptions granted to the property owner.

 For more information, please call Exemption Services at 561.355.2866.